mugleproject/docs/docs/getting-started/quickstart/send.md

 And enter into the prompt the Slatepack message you got from the receiver.

 Your wallet will complete the transaction building process and post it to the network, along with a fee, to be included in an upcoming block.
-Celebrate this milestone with an unapologizing smile ツ
+Celebrate this milestone with an unapologizing smile ☍